-The directors play a key role with respect to the development of the strategic plan through their participation in an annual two-day comprehensive strategic planning session.
-The directors receive a series of presentations at the session from management on key strategic issues and provide valuable insight and observations as to different opportunities for growth, the need to adjust the strategy given the current and expected future economic climate, government policy, opportunities, and risk concerns that could arise and impact the strategy.
+The directors play a key role with respect to the development of the strategic plan through their participation in an annual comprehensive strategic planning session.
+The directors receive a series of presentations at the session from management on key strategic issues.
+The directors and management challenge and test assumptions, and provide valuable insight and observations as to different opportunities for growth, the need to adjust the strategy given the current and expected future economic climate, government policy, opportunities, and risk concerns that could arise and impact the strategy.

 At the end of the strategic planning session, management prepares a strategic plan that reflects the discussion between management and the directors on various key strategic initiatives.
 The Board reviews and approves the strategic plan at the next Board meeting following the strategic planning session and then receives updates at every quarterly Board meeting as to the leadership team's progress in implementing the strategies.
-Additionally, the Board reviews and approves the annual budget on the basis of this strategic plan.
+Additionally, the Board reviews and approves the annual budget based on this strategic plan.